Divya-Darshan/Blender_reslove_LUT/README.md

 # Blender Resolve LUT

-A collection of LUTs (.cube files) inspired by DaVinci Resolve’s **Filmic Resolve** styles, ready to use in Blender for color grading and contrast adjustments.
+A collection of LUTs (.cube files) inspired by DaVinci Resolve’s **Filmic Resolve** styles, ready to use in Blender for color grading and contrast adjustments. for blender

 ---